bradcoleman60/work-day-sceduler/README.md

 # **Learnings**

 I found this project to be very interesting.
 As enumerated above this was the first time I used the THIS function in traversing the DOM to select elements to retrieve or set an element on the HTML page.
 Additionally, I learned how to dynamically render HTML to the page using a FOR LOOP instead of hardcoding several lines of similar HTML code.

 Lastly, I learned how to use a variable in a jquery select statement.
-When I first endeavored to do this, I tried to create a string with the require ID tag.
-For example ```$("#hour-9")```.
-This had to be dynamically rendered so that the entered text (appointment) could be saved to localStorage with a key that was unique to that hour.
+When I first endeavored to do this, I tried to create a string with the require parent ID tag.
+I set a variable that was equal to the string needed in the jquery select statement.
+For example ```$("#hour-9")``` (Please note the parentheses around this argument).
+This variable had to be dynamically rendered so that the entered text (appointment) could be saved to localStorage with a key that was unique to that hour.
 After much research, I discovered that this could be accomplished by ```$('#' + parentID)```.
 Note there are NO double quotes around the ID tag required when using a variable in a jquery selector.

 # **About the Author**